andreaxlan/RobotSumo/README.md

 ### 11.13.2025

 The physical robot was fully assembled for the first time with electronics!
 Kami V3.0 includes minor adjustments of parts.
-We tested separating the top plate from the base plate and adding a lip on the connectors to prevent sliding in horizontal and vertical directions.
+We tested separating the top plate from the back plate and adding a lip on the connectors to prevent sliding in horizontal and vertical directions.
 While motion was restricted in one direction, friction alone was unable to prevent parts from disengaging in collision.
 In addition, tolerancing issues persisted with the distance sensors which was temporarily fixed with tape so programming could test the robot.

 ## Kami V2.0